 The following guidelines are intended to broadly classify ACHD candidates and, based on a comprehensive review of the current literature, suggest appropriate status upgrades under specific clinical circumstances.
 As part of its review, the Committee acknowledges that while the recommendations are, to the extent possible, based on published, peer-reviewed data as well as Scientific Registry of Transplant Recipients (SRTR) modeling, there is also a component of expert consensus that is not as robust.
 Therefore, these recommendations should not be interpreted as stringent as policy but more so a guide for each individual candidate.
-The Committee expects that the RRBs will play an important role in objectively assessing medical urgency and potential for benefit in individual candidates by placing candidates within a status that corresponds to their most likely level of waiting list mortality as compared with other candidates in that status.
+The Committee expects that the RBs will play an important role in objectively assessing medical urgency and potential for benefit in individual candidates by placing candidates within a status that corresponds to their most likely level of waiting list mortality as compared with other candidates in that status.

 Adult candidates with CHD who are listed for transplant are a particularly heterogeneous group.
-They represent a small proportion of adults listed for transplant (approximately 2% in any given year), and have a range of diagnoses, including single ventricle circulation at various stages of palliation, failed two ventricle circulations, and failure not directly attributable to altered systolic function.3 Each diagnosis may have drastically different predictors of waiting list mortality; for example, Fontan candidates with protein-losing enteropathy (PLE) may have normal filling pressures and normal cardiac output, but have a high risk of infection and decompensation, while a candidate with tetralogy of Fallot may have a combination of
+They represent a small proportion of adults listed for transplant (approximately 2% in any given year), and have a range of diagnoses, including single ventricle circulation at various stages of palliation, failed two ventricle circulations, and failure not directly attributable to altered systolic function.
+Each diagnosis may have drastically different predictors of waiting list mortality; for example, Fontan candidates with protein-losing enteropathy (PLE) may have normal filling pressures and normal cardiac output, but have a high risk of infection and decompensation, while a candidate with tetralogy of Fallot may have a combination of

-1 First proposal/TSAM
+&lt;sup>21 First proposal/TSAM

-2 OPTN/UNOS Policy 6.3: Adult and Pediatric Status Exceptions.
+&lt;sup>22 OPTN/UNOS Policy 6.3: Adult and Pediatric Status Exceptions.

-3 Davies RR, Russo MJ, Yang J, Quaegebeur JM, Mosca RS, Chen JM.
+&lt;sup>23 Davies RR, Russo MJ, Yang J, Quaegebeur JM, Mosca RS, Chen JM.
 Listing and transplanting adults with congenital heart disease.
 Circulation.
 2011;123:759-767.

-70 biventricular failure and arrhythmia risk.
-The task of the RRBs is to attempt to estimate the medical 71 urgency and potential for benefit in each candidate, something that is particularly challenging in this 72 population, and may be made more challenging by the relative lack of experience with these diagnoses 73 among many adult heart failure practitioners.
-While reliance on objective measures of heart failure 74 severity, including hemodynamics and laboratory values, is intuitively attractive, there is little data 75 (especially in single ventricle candidates) to support the use of objective measures in predicting waiting list mortality among ACHD.
-The inability to reliably predict survival among candidates with Fontan failure 76 77 remains a critical challenge in choosing when to list these complex candidates.
-Clearly, waiting for noncardiac end organ injury, including renal failure or profound liver insufficiency, results in poor post-78 79 transplant outcomes and indicates that listing and transplant have occurred too late.4 Therefore, reliance 80 on the occurrence of end-organ dysfunction may not be appropriate in evaluating candidates for higher 81 listing urgency.
+73 biventricular failure and arrhythmia risk.
+The task of the RBs is to attempt to estimate the medical urgency 74 and potential for benefit in each candidate, something that is particularly challenging in this population, 75 and may be made more challenging by the relative lack of experience with these diagnoses among many 76 adult heart failure practitioners.
+While reliance on objective measures of heart failure severity, including 77 hemodynamics and laboratory values, is intuitively attractive, there is little data (especially in single 78 ventricle candidates) to support the use of objective measures in predicting waiting list mortality among 79 ACHD.
+The inability to reliably predict survival among candidates with Fontan failure remains a critical 80 challenge in choosing when to list these complex candidates.
+Clearly, waiting for non-cardiac end organ 81 injury, including renal failure or profound liver insufficiency, results in poor post-transplant outcomes and indicates that listing and transplant have occurred too late.
+24 Therefore, reliance on the occurrence of 82 83 end-organ dysfunction may not be appropriate in evaluating candidates for higher listing urgency.

-- In order to provide some standardization to the analysis of these candidates, the Committee recommends two broad category groupings based on the number of ventricles:
+In order to provide some standardization to the analysis of these candidates, the Committee recommends two broad category groupings based on the number of ventricles:

-- Single ventricle heart disease candidates

-- Dual ventricle heart disease candidates
+- Single ventricle heart disease candidates - Dual ventricle heart disease candidates